dpdani/cereggii/README.md

     - `imag`
     - `real`

+[^implicitlock]: Put simply, in a free-threaded build, the [global interpreter lock](https://docs.python.org/3/glossary.html#term-global-interpreter-lock) is substituted with many per-object locks.

 [^1]: This behavior ensures the hashing property that identity implies hash equality.

 ### An explanation of these claims